 In the Egils Saga, we hear about two brothers, Thorolf, who was handsome and tall like his mother’s people (the Vikings), and his brother Grim, who was “black and ugly” like his father’s people.
 Grim’s sons, born in Iceland, repeated the pattern.
 One son, Thorolf, was tall and handsome like a Viking, while his other son Egill was black and “even uglier than his father”.

 While there is certainly prejudice evident in the description of these black Vikings as ugly, Egill went on to become the greatest poet of his age and was well-respected within the Viking community.

-So, it is perfectly possible that a Jarl may have risen to power who had some black ancestry, just like we see in the show.
+So, for me, it is not 100% impossible that a Jarl may have risen to power who had some black ancestry, just like we see in the show.

 Besides, it is a fictional TV program made for a modern audience, and this is far from the most historically unlikely thing to appear in Vikings Valhalla.

 Are you watching Vikings Valhalla?
 What do you think of the new show?